Wishing/x220efi/README.md

 But all the happiness was gone while the team decide to stop support the new 10.14 mojave version..
 I have to make my x220 update to mojave, So this repository was here.
 Let’s go

 1. prepare
                refer to  http://x220.mcdonnelltech.com/
-               PART 1 OF 4: ADJUST BIOS SETTINGS

-               PART 2 OF 4: CREATE USB INSTALLER
+                [PART 1 OF 4: ADJUST BIOS SETTINGS] and [PART 2 OF 4: CREATE USB INSTALLER]

   note:
      replace [Install macOS High Sierra app] with [Install macOS Mojave app]

-               **== replace efi folder in [ThinkPad X220 macOS 10.13 Utility and Kext Pack]  with efi in this repository==**
+  **replace efi folder in [ThinkPad X220 macOS 10.13 Utility and Kext Pack]  with efi in this repository**
 2. install
              refer to  http://x220.mcdonnelltech.com/
              PART 3 OF 4: INSTALL macOS HIGH SIERRA